nisalasanga/UoM_MapReduce-vs-Spark/README.md

 ##### Spark SQL:
 a module that provides a programming interface for working with structured and semi-structured data using SQL queries and data frames.

-##### Spark Streaming: a module for processing live data streams in real time.
+##### Spark Streaming:
+a module for processing live data streams in real time.

+##### MLlib:
-MLlib: a library of machine learning algorithms for classification, regression, clustering, and collaborative filtering.
+A library of machine learning algorithms for classification, regression, clustering, and collaborative filtering.

+##### GraphX:
-##### GraphX: a library for graph processing and analysis.
+A library for graph processing and analysis.

 Also, Spark can be used with a variety of programming languages, including Java, Scala, Python, and R. It can run on a variety of cluster managers, including Hadoop YARN, Apache Mesos, and Kubernetes.